laravel/nova-docs/1.0/resources/file-fields.md

 });
 ```

-Of course, once the file has been stored, you may retrieve it within your application using the Laravel `Storage` facade:
+Once the file has been stored, you may retrieve it within your application using the Laravel `Storage` facade:

 ```php
 use Illuminate\Support\Facades\Storage;